- 1 Advisors Features by Release

 - Performance is improved for redundant configurations that use multiple instances of queues that are registered under different switches.

 - Support for MS SQL Server 2016 Cluster.
-See the Supported Operating Environment: Performance Management Advisors page in the Supported Operating Environment Reference Guide for more detailed information and a list of all supported databases and database clusters.
+See the Supported Operating Environment Reference Guide: Performance Management Advisors page for more detailed information and a list of all supported databases and database clusters.

 - Support for Platform SDK 8.5.